What to know about the growing conflict between Israel and Lebanon's Hezbollah

 What would be the impact of a full-blown war?

-The fear is that it could turn out even worse than the 2006 war, which was traumatic enough for both sides to serve as a deterrent ever since.

-The 2006 fighting killed hundreds of Hezbollah fighters and an estimated 1,100 Lebanese civilians and left large swaths of the south and even parts of Beirut in ruins.
-More than 120 Israeli soldiers were killed and hundreds wounded.
-Hezbollah missile fire on Israeli cities brought the war to the public, killing dozens of civilians.
+A new war could be even worse than the one in 2006, which was traumatic enough to serve as a deterrent for both sides ever since.
+That fighting killed hundreds of Hezbollah fighters and an estimated 1,100 Lebanese civilians, and left large swaths of the south and parts of Beirut in ruins.
+More than 120 Israeli soldiers were killed and hundreds were wounded.
+Hezbollah missile fire on Israeli cities killed dozens of civilians.

-Now, Israel estimates that Hezbollah possesses some 150,000 rockets and missiles, some of which are precision-guided, putting the entire country within range of Hezbollah fire.
-Israel has beefed up air defenses, but it is unclear whether it can defend against the intense barrages expected in a new war.
+Israel estimates that Hezbollah possesses about 150,000 rockets and missiles, some of which are precision-guided, putting the entire country within range.
+Israel has beefed up its air defenses, but it’s unclear whether it can defend against the intense barrages of a new war.

-Israel has vowed it could turn all of southern Lebanon into a battle zone, saying Hezbollah has embedded rockets, weapons and forces along the border.
+Israel says it could turn southern Lebanon into a battle zone, saying Hezbollah has embedded rockets, weapons and forces along the border.
 And in the heightened rhetoric of the past months, Israeli politicians have spoken of inflicting the same damage in Lebanon that the military has wreaked in Gaza.

 Credit: AP

-Note: This story was initially published on Sep.
-20, 2024, and updated daily.
-It was updated on Sep.
-27, 2024 to correct the death toll for Israel’s Sept.
-23 strikes, the number of displaced Israelis and when the U.N.
-Secretary-General Antonio Guterres urged the two sides to “step back from the brink.”